When To and When Not to Use an AED: Do’s and Dont’s of Using a Defibrillator

 While pacemakers are designed to handle shocks from an AED, you should not use a defibrillator over the skin where surgeons installed the pacemaker.

-Usually, pacemakers are easy to spot because they appear as lumps on the right side of a person’s chest, right under their collarbone.
-However, keep in mind that sometimes they can be placed on the person’s right side as well, and that children can have pacemakers, too.
+A pacemaker can usually be seen or palpated under the skin, in the upper part of the person’s chest.
 Ensure you follow any instructions for responding to victims with a pacemaker found in your AED’s user manual and place the AED pads where indicated.

 Do not place AED pads over medical patches.
 Remove them first.